 The Gigou family operates their quaint farm in the central northern reaches of the Loire Valley - not far from Le Mans, home to the famed 24-hour auto road race.
 Joël, who is credited with saving the appellation of Jasnières, started the estate in 1974 along with his gracious wife Sylvie.
-His son Ludovic now handles much of the management and his sister Dorothée has recently joined in the efforts.
+His son Ludovic now handles much of the management and his daughter Dorothée runs the office.

 Their 8 hectares of vineyards in Jasnières are planted to Chenin Blanc producing dry whites - and sweet in vintages when botrytis (noble rot) occurs.
 The entire appellation is only 108 hectares and the soil of mostly flint and tuffeau limestone is unique - giving Chenin from Jasnières distinct flavors.
 They farm without chemicals harvestIng 60% by hand and 40% by machine (stems left on for the Chenin).